 Chicago is home to some of the best museums and exhibits in the world, offering an eclectic mix of exciting exhibitions throughout the year as well as an array of remarkable permanent artworks and artifacts.

-However, admission at many museums is free or discounted for active U.S. military personnel and veterans, Illinois POWs, Chicago firefighters, Chicago police officers, students, and Illinois teachers.
-So if any of those apply to you, ask at the ticket booth and bring a valid occupational I.D.Children and their families can also access free admission to several museums through a Kid Museum Passport from their local Chicago Public Library!
+It’s important to note that free museum days typically apply only to Illinois residents.
+However, many museums also provide free or discounted admission for active U.S. military personnel, veterans, Illinois POWs, Chicago firefighters, Chicago police officers, students, and Illinois teachers.
+If you fall into one of these categories, be sure to ask at the ticket booth and present a valid occupational ID.

 One of the world’s oldest and largest art museums, the Art Institute of Chicago is undoubtedly one of the city’s most renowned museums.
-Since its founding in 1879, it has flourished into one of the world’s most recognized art museums.
+Since its founding in 1879, it has flourished into one of the world’s most recognized art museums—and you need to take advantage of these free museum days in Chicago.

 The museum is permanently home to over 300,000 works of art, including such pieces as American Gothic by Grant Wood, Nighthawks by Edward Hopper, A Sunday on La Grande Jatte by Georges Seurat, The Bedroom, 1889 by Vincent van Gogh and The Old Guitarist by Pablo Picasso.
 Illinois residents can enjoy them free on certain days of the week!